 - As you get used to this exercise, lengthen your breath on the exhale for longer than 5 counts.

 Now let’s tie in this breathing exercise with a simple breath meditation.

-1. Sit comfortably on a chair with your feet flat on the floor, or cross-legged on the floor.
-Do whatever is most comfortable to you.
+- Sit comfortably on a chair with your feet flat on the floor, or cross-legged on the floor.
+Do whatever is most comfortable for you.
 If you have a meditation cushion, sit on that.

-4. You may want to rest your palms on your knees or legs, either facing up or down.
-Do what is comfortable to you.
+- You may want to rest your palms on your knees or legs, either facing up or down.
+Do what is comfortable for you.

-5. Now breathe – using the simple technique above.
-Pay attention to your breath: how fast you’re breathing, how it feels to extend the belly, how it feels to exhale, and let all your breath out.
+- Now breathe – using the simple technique above.
+Pay attention to your breath: how fast you’re breathing, how it feels to extend the belly, how it feels to exhale and let all your breath out.

 I encourage you to practice this exercise every day.
 Maybe you start your day with just 5 minutes and fill your balloon with all the amazing things you’re going to accomplish, your affirmations and all the things you’re grateful for.